jasonou216/Petro-decline-curve/DEVNOTES.md

 ## Context

-Portfolio project for internship applications, built while a 2nd-year Chemical Engineering student (Petroleum minor).
-I know Python and have some process-engineering (HYSYS) background but I'm not a professional developer, so the priority throughout was clear, readable code over clever code, and being able to explain every part of it in an interview: type hints and docstrings everywhere, small testable functions, and comments that explain *why* a non-obvious choice was made (a particular Arps form, a numerical stability trick in curve fitting, a discounting convention) instead of leaving the reasoning implicit.

 The project pulls Alberta well production data from Petrinex, detects individual production cycles per well, fits Arps decline curves to each cycle, calculates EUR, layers on NPV/IRR economics, and presents it all in a Streamlit dashboard, for two